 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Lotus Bakeries reported total carbon emissions of approximately 557,275,000 kg CO2e, with emissions distributed across various scopes: 27,825,000 kg CO2e (Scope 1), 12,648,000 kg CO2e (Scope 2), and 516,802,000 kg CO2e (Scope 3).
-The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
-For near-term targets, Lotus Bakeries plans to reduce absolute Scope 1 and 2 emissions by 42% by 2030, using 2023 as the base year.
-Additionally, they aim for 89% of their suppliers, based on emissions from purchased goods and services, to have science-based targets by 2029.
-In terms of Scope 3 emissions, the company targets a reduction of 30.3% by 2030.
-Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions by 2050 and a similar 90% reduction in Scope 3 emissions, which encompass a wide range of activities including upstream transportation and distribution.
-Furthermore, Lotus Bakeries is committed to no deforestation linked to its primary commodities by December 31, 2025.
-These initiatives reflect Lotus Bakeries' dedication to sustainability and responsible environmental stewardship within the food and beverage processing sector, headquartered in Belgium.
+In 2023, Lotus Bakeries reported total carbon emissions of approximately 606,923,000 kg CO2e, with emissions distributed across various scopes: 27,825,000 kg CO2e (Scope 1), 12,648,000 kg CO2e (Scope 2), and 516,802,000 kg CO2e (Scope 3).
+The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by 2050.
+Lotus Bakeries has established near-term targets to reduce absolute Scope 1 and 2 emissions by 42% by 2030, using 2023 as the baseline year.
+Additionally, they plan to ensure that 89% of their suppliers, based on emissions from purchased goods and services and upstream transportation, will have science-based targets by 2029.
+For Scope 3 emissions, the company aims to achieve a reduction of 30.3% by 2030.
+Long-term goals include a significant reduction of 90% in absolute Scope 1 and 2 emissions by 2050, alongside a similar 90% reduction in Scope 3 emissions, which encompass purchased goods and services, capital goods, and other related activities.
+Furthermore, Lotus Bakeries is committed to no deforestation in its primary deforestation-linked commodities by December 31, 2025.
+These initiatives reflect Lotus Bakeries' dedication to sustainability and its proactive approach to addressing climate change within the food and beverage processing sector.

 Access structured emissions data, company-specific emission factors, and source documents